Opentrons/opentrons/api/docs/source/writing.rst

 8) `Dictionaries <http://www.learnpython.org/en/Dictionaries>`_

 After going through the above tutorials, you should have enough of an understanding of Python to work with the Opentrons API and start designing your experiments!
+More detailed information on python can always be found at `the python docs <https://docs.python.org/3/index.html>`_
 *******************************

 *******************